 We get asked a lot about how to easily incorporate a lookup table in decision tree logic.
-For example, you may have a list of part numbers, and want to show the name of the part as a part of your tree presentation.
+For example, you may have a list of part numbers, and want to show the name, price, and other part info in your tree presentation.
 This can be easily done with a simple Google Sheets webhook integration that we provide.
 From one variable, you can retrieve one or more corresponding data values.

-To show how this works, we’ve created a simple demo that returns the name of a country given its two-letter abbreviation code.
-(Try US or CN as an example).
+To show how this works, we’ve created a simple demo that returns the city, state, county, and other information from a USA Zipcode.

 - Create your spreadsheet in Google Sheets.
-The first column is what you will search on, and the second column is the result.
-The variable name for the result is the header of the second column.
-Ours looks like this:
+The first column is what you will search on, and the second column and beyond are the results.
+The variable name for each of the results is the header of each column.
+Our demo Sheet looks like this:

 - Make sure the spreadsheet is publicly accessible.
 In Sheets, click Share, and make sure “Anyone on the internet with this link can view” appears.

 - Note the ID of your spreadsheet.
 When viewing the sheet, the ID is in the URL – like this (bolded):